 Di Cesare, G., Sparaci, L., Pelosi, A., Mazzone, L., Giovagnoli, G., Menghini, D., ... & Vicari, S. (2017).
 Differences in action style recognition in children with autism spectrum disorders.
 Frontiers in Psychology, 8, 1456.

-Several ongoing studies are investigating the ability to recognize and express VFs in individuals with psychiatric disorders, such as Borderline Personality Disorder (BPD) and Bipolar Disorder (BD).
-Specifically, it is hypothesized that these mechanisms may be impaired due to the social interaction difficulties, typical of these conditions.
+Ongoing studies are exploring the capacity for recognizing and expressing VFs in individuals with psychiatric disorders like Borderline Personality Disorder (BPD) and Bipolar Disorder (BD).
+A key hypothesis is that these abilities may be impaired due to the social interaction difficulties often associated with these conditions.